 - Amazon can help make the LIC area better.
 Right now, it’s shabby.
 People cannot even reach riverfront that is blocked to the public in large swaths of the neighborhood.
 Let’s change that!
 As the area is redeveloped, let’s make sure all of us have access to some waterfront, as opposed to now: stretches of ugly warehouses and buildings blocking the river.

-2) Have Amazon build a light rail line that connects the LIRR, E, F, G, R, 7, and ferry lines to the waterfront.
-Getting the influx of Amazon workers around should encourage Amazon to help create a light rail line that will also benefit all of us.
-It’s much better to have clean, electric means for transportation than an influx of yet more cars clogging streets.
+- Light rail should be promoted.
+Getting the influx of Amazon workers around should encourage Amazon to help create light rail that allows all of us to benefit.
+It’s far better to have clean, electric means for transportation, rather than an influx of yet more cars clogging the streets.
 Let’s plan well!

-6) Let’s require the building of a new vocational high school designated for the technologies and software for which Amazon is renowned.
-It will also create about another 1,000 slots for worthy New York students.
+- Let’s require the building of a new “special” school designated for the technologies and software Amazon is renowned for.
+It also will create perhaps another 1,000 slot for worthy New York students.

-7) While we’re at it, let’s zone some areas for parks and playgrounds for children to enjoy.
+- While at it, let’s zone some areas for parks and playgrounds for children to enjoy.

 - Improved bus service should also be planned for.

 The Amazon deal can be a wonderful change to improve life in Long Island City.
 Instead of attacking reflexively, let’s use this opportunity to recreate the neighborhood… and remain aware that more jobs and a huge corporation in New York is in everyone’s interest.
 Tax revenue is needed to fund social programs.
 Chasing away opportunity is not in anyone’s interest.